Willis Mountain: Geology

 The western limb of north-south trending Whispering Creek anticline underlies Willis Mountain.
 It and Round Mountain are supported by a westward dipping stratiform layer of kyanite quartzite within the west limb.
 The kyanite quartzite is overlain and underlain by quartz-muscovite schists.
 The schists are enveloped by biotite-amphibole gneiss of the Cambrian Chopawamsic Formation.
 An eastward dipping layer of kyanite quartzite within the east limb of the Whispering Creek anticline forms a lower and longer ridge that lies east of Willis Mountain.

 The kyanite quartzite and associated schist and gneiss consist of volcaniclastic sediments and volcanic rocks that have been altered by amphibolite grade metamorphism under pressure as high as 6.5 kb and temperatures as high as 600 °C. The interpretation of isotopic, trace element, and other data and mineral equilibria suggest that the kyanite quartzite was created by the metamorphism of highly altered intermediate volcanic rocks.
 Prior to metamorphism, the original volcanic rocks had been hydrothermally altered by acidic fluids (pH 2 to 4) at temperatures between 100 and 200 °C under mildly oxidizing conditions.
 Alumina and silica also had been residually enriched by rock hydrolysis during the hydrothermal alteration.

 The kyanite deposits of Willis Mountain was first reported by David Campbell in 1839.
 These deposits were later investigated by the Virginia Geological Survey in 1932 and by the US Bureau of Mines in 1949 and 1950.
-The Kyanite Mining Corporation pruchased the main ridge of Willis Mountain and began mining the south end of it in 1957.
+The Kyanite Mining Corporation purchased the main ridge of Willis Mountain and began mining the south end of it in 1957.